Current Focus

 Bohemica Store

 I developed reusable component templates for the e-commerce platform and advised on UI/UX improvements.
-The templates streamlined feature development and ensured a consistent user experience across the store.
+The work helped standardise product-page patterns, reduce repeated implementation effort, and keep the store experience visually consistent across light and dark presentation modes.

 Bohemica Signage